-And, if you still think that Great Lakes is "too expensive", check out this analysis I did vs. the store-bought, factory-farm derived Knox gelatin:
+And, if you still think that grass-fed gelatin is "too expensive", check out this analysis I did vs. the store-bought, factory-farm derived Knox gelatin:

 Happy eating!
 I hope you enjoy this recipe and that it brings some joy to your breakfast plate :-)

 Colombian-Style Arepas - Paleo, AIP, and Seriously Authentic